Rosario Dawson: Personal life

-Dawson is a self-professed Trekkie, who mentioned both her brother's and her love of Star Trek in an interview with Conan O'Brien, and also demonstrated her knowledge of several Klingon words.
+Dawson is a self-professed Trekkie, who mentioned both her brothers' and her love of Star Trek in an interview with Conan O'Brien.

-Dawson adopted a 12-year-old girl in 2014.
+Dawson adopted a 12-year-old girl, Isabella, in 2014.
+In December 2023, Dawson announced that Isabella was pregnant and her first grandchild was scheduled to be born in 2024.

-In March 2019, Dawson confirmed that she was in a relationship with US Senator Cory Booker.
-Their relationship ended in February 2022.
+From December 2018 until February 2022, Dawson was in a relationship with US Senator Cory Booker.

 In 2018, Dawson made a post to Instagram that was widely perceived as her coming out as queer; when asked about this in a 2020 interview, she stated that this had not been her intention, and further specified that although "People kept saying that I [came out]...
-I didn’t do that, ...
-I mean, it’s not inaccurate, but I never did come out.
+I didn't do that, ...
+I mean, it's not inaccurate, but I never did come out.
 I mean, I guess I am now ...
-I’ve never had a relationship in that space, so it’s never felt like an authentic calling to me.".
+I've never had a relationship in that space, so it's never felt like an authentic calling to me."
 A representative of Dawson later clarified to The Daily Beast that she meant to say she came out as an ally of the LGBTQ community.

+In October 2019, Dedrek Finley filed a case in Los Angeles against Dawson and her family for alleged incidents involving discrimination, verbal abuse, misgendering, and physical assault.
+Finley had been employed as a handyman, living with the family, and had known them for decades.
+In August 2020, 18 of the 20 accusations were dropped by the plaintiff, leaving two claims related to the alleged assault.
+The remaining claims were dismissed by a Los Angeles Superior Court in May 2021, after requests for documentation, answers to questions, and a medical examination went unanswered.